Icebane1331/CyberSecurity_MK/Homework_week_11/SubmissionFile.md

    Answer:

-        IOA is when there is indication that there is a attack.
+        IOA is when there is indication that there is an attack.
 IOC is when there is indication that a breach has happened.

 #### The Cyber Kill Chain